 “Wilderness,” says Paul, “is the unexpected.
 We let nature lead us, not the other way around, so every day here is different.”

 Ultima Thule's daily Alaska Adventure Tours have no itinerary.
 When you wake and make your way to the grand room at the main lodge, the Claus family is already studying the skies.
-The Clauses and their experienced Alaskan wilderness guides can help you discover the perfect activity each day to match your mood, experience level and your interests.
+The Clauses and their experienced Alaskan wilderness guides can help you discover the perfect activity each day to match your fitness level and your interests.

 “In these Piper Super Cubs we can land you anywhere,” says Paul, one of the most celebrated bush pilots in Alaska.
 “We can fly you up into a mountain valley, put you down on a sandbar at the edge of the forest, and guide you on a hike that literally no one has ever done before.”